-For the SB-seats that are elected with national votes the calculation of the seat distribution is completed first (with a proportional representation procedure).
-Subsequently, when the calculation for those SB-seats is done that are elected by international votes, the seats obtained at national level of a companies list are taken into account as follows:
+For the SB-seats that are elected with national votes the calculation of the seat distribution is completed first, with the proportional representation procedure from 4.1.1.
+During the seat distribution at the international level, care is taken to ensure that a companies list does not receive too many seats on some SBs as a result of the division into national and international counting.
+Example:

-- If, on the international level, a list X were to be given a seat in accordance with a proportional representation procedure, but this list has already been given a seat at national level, that list will not be given that international seat.
-Instead, the seat goes to the list which, according to the proportional representation procedure, has the next largest claim. - If, in this proportional representation, the list X is entitled to a second seat, then that seat will be given to it (if it has won only 1 seat at the national level).

-Example of effects of these regulations: A SB has 5 members from the group population.
-2 of them are elected by national votes, which is equal to 40%.
+If, in the distribution of seats at the international level, a companies list is entitled to 1 SB-seat, but has already won 1 seat on the same SB at the national level, then this companies list will also in total receive only 1 seat on this SB.

-- If less than 40% of the votes cast are national votes, then fewer votes per SB-seat are required for the 2 members elected by national votes than for the 3 others. - If, of the votes cast, e.g. 65% are national votes: For 40% of the votes, national votes are advantaged to the other votes, as 2 SB-seats are guaranteed for national votes.
-For the remaining 25%, the national votes are at least not disadvantaged. - b) For the SB-seats that are elected with national votes (compare a)) the following special regulation is applied: With a 2/3-majority in an international parliamentary assembly and more than 1⁄2 of the votes of a states-body (every state has 1 vote) it can be decided, that for single companies the distribution of SB-seats by national votes does not apply.
-The so far national seats then are distributed internationally. - Example for usage: A big international company has its headquarters in a small state that is financially very dependent on this company.
+- b) For the SB-seats that are elected with national votes (compare a)) the following special regulation is applied: With a 2/3-majority in an international parliamentary assembly and more than 1⁄2 of the votes of a states-body (every state has 1 vote) it can be decided, that for single companies the distribution of SB-seats by national votes does not apply.
+The so far national seats then are distributed internationally.

+Example for usage: A big international company has its headquarters in a small state that is financially very dependent on this company.
 Thus this company has a big influence on the government, the population and the legislative processes, by which it obtains unfair advantages over companies that have their headquarters in other states. - c) The share of votes per state could be restricted to a maximum of 12.5% (= one 8th).
-In very large countries (e.g. India), as a compensation, the number of companies of that state can then be reduced, for which SB-seats are filled by international votes.

-Example: A state has 25% of the population and 20% of the companies (even if it were only 9% instead of 20%, it would remain at 12.5% of the international votes for this state).
+In very large countries (e.g. India), as a compensation, the number of companies of that state can then be reduced, for which SB-seats are filled by international votes. - Example: A state has 25% of the population and 20% of the companies (even if it were only 9% instead of 20%, it would remain at 12.5% of the international votes for this state).
 For 7.5% (20%-12.5%=7.5%) of these companies the SB-seats are filled only by votes that come out of that state.
-These 7.5% of companies could be selected at random, with the largest companies being excluded from this random selection.

-The mentioned 7.5% should not be related to the number of companies, but to a value calculated for each company from financial values and the number of employees.

-d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
+These 7.5% of companies could be selected at random, with the largest companies being excluded from this random selection. - The mentioned 7.5% should not be related to the number of companies, but to a value calculated for each company from financial values and the number of employees. - d) An international parliamentary assembly elects a human rights body, that can decrease the participation of the population of individual states because of human rights violations.
 A sentenced state looses e.g. up to 5% yearly of the normal portion of votes of its population.
 An even greater part can be subtracted, if after this body also the parliamentary assembly supports it with a 2/3-majority.
 Members of the parliamentary assembly who have the nationality of the concerned state cannot vote.

-4.1.3 in addition, if shareholders have half of the SB-seats
+4.1.3 in addition, if shareholders have half of the SB-seats and SB-votes

-Variants in which the shareholders have half of the seats are mentioned
+Variants in which the shareholders have half of the seats and votes are mentioned